NetworkMathematics/FrontPage/README.md

 * [nLab_corpus](https://github.com/ToposInstitute/nlab-corpus), and
 * [Parmesan_benchmarks](https://github.com/ToposInstitute/parmesan_benchmarks).

-On going: Working now (Mar 2026) on a (smallish) knowledge graph from Mathoscope.
-Jacob is supposed to provide data and first write-up with the new name.
+Ongoing: Working now (Mar 2026) on a (smallish) knowledge graph from Mathoscope.
+Jacob to  provide data and first write-up with the new name.

 ## 2. MathGloss